-Criteria for approving 3rd year Duke medical student scholarship research at institutions outside Duke University Medical Center - All standards required for students performing research in Duke University Medical Center laboratories/research environments should be met (including, but not limited to the following):
+Criteria for approving Third Year Duke medical student scholarship research at institutions outside Duke University Medical Center - All standards required for students performing research in Duke University Medical Center laboratories/research environments should be met (including, but not limited to the following):

-- Students may only work with research mentors approved by the 3rd year curriculum committee (approval based on publication record, experience in mentoring, and demonstration of funding for project).
+- Students may only work with research mentors approved by the Third Year curriculum committee (approval based on publication record, experience in mentoring, and demonstration of funding for project).